cryptrunner49/nanotrace/README.md

-# GoTrace 🚀
+# NanoTrace 🚀

 A lightweight performance profiler and tracer for Golang to analyze function execution times efficiently. ⚡

 ## Overview 📊

-GoTrace provides an easy-to-use toolkit to profile and trace your Golang applications.
+NanoTrace provides an easy-to-use toolkit to profile and trace your Golang applications.
 It helps you:

 - **Analyze Function Execution Times** ⏱️
 - **Detect Bottlenecks** 🔍